 DETOXIFY YOUR SOUL BY ISLAND HOPPING IN RURAL GOA

 The first step to getting what you want in life is to know what you don’t want.
-When I went to Goa last time I did not crave for golden sand beaches and it's wild trance parties so I went around exploring the offbeat Goa.
+When I went to the sunshine state last time I did not crave for golden sandy beaches of Goa and it’s wild trance parties so I went around exploring the offbeat Goa.
 A Goa, which is so different from the Goa clichés we see around.
 There is a Goa which is tucked away in its secluded islands and forest trails.
 All I had to do was take a ferry ride and reach these hidden islands.
 I was warmly welcomed by old Portuguese-style houses dotted with lush green vegetation and quaint environment where both humans and wildlife lived at peace.
 The icing on the cake was the authentic Goan cuisines and delicious bakery items I got to taste.

 The only thing I wish I had done was to plan my trip during the Bonderam festival organized on the last Saturday of August at Divar Island.
 Now that will be my reason to go back to Goa in monsoon 🙂